Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Introduction

-With this language, we can now recall the successes and limitations of the empirical Fr\'echet mean $F_p(\bar \mu_n)$ as an estimator of the population Fr\'echet mean $F_p(\mu)$, where $\bar\mu_n := \frac{1}{n}\sum_{i=1}^{n}\delta_{Y_i}$ is the empirical measure.
+Let us now recall the successes and limitations of the empirical Fr\'echet mean $F_p(\bar \mu_n)$ as an estimator of the population Fr\'echet mean $F_p(\mu)$, where $\bar\mu_n := \frac{1}{n}\sum_{i=1}^{n}\delta_{Y_i}$ is the empirical measure.
 On the positive side, the main result of \cite{SchoetzSLLN} shows that $F_p(\bar \mu_n)$ satisfies \eqref{eqn:one-sided-Hausdorff-1} almost surely.
 On the negative side, a result of \cite{EvansJaffeSLLN} shows, for finite metric spaces $(X,d)$, that $F_p(\bar \mu_n)$ satisfies \eqref{eqn:one-sided-Hausdorff-2} in probability only if $F_p(\mu)$ is a singleton, up to some trivialities.
 In particular, $F_p(\bar \mu_n)$ is not even weakly $\dhaus$-consistent in the general set-valued setting.

-From a statistical point of view, we are of the opinion that $\dhaus$-consistency is an important property that any reasonable estimator $\hat F^n_p$ of $F_p(\mu)$ should possess.
-Thus, it is somewhat disappointing that the natural estimator $F_p(\bar \mu_n)$ does not satisfy this basic requirement.
 Yet, not all hope is lost!
 It certainly seems possible to cook up some other estimator $\hat F^n_p$ which is $\dhaus$-consistent.
-Interestingly, we are not aware of any estimators in the literature which are provably $\dhaus$-consistent in any set-valued setting; the major contribution of this work is filling this gap.
+The major contribution of this work is to show that this is possible and that one such estimator is not too different from the empirical Fr\'echet mean set itself.
+In this sense, our work can be seen as resolving an open question in previous literature, and as allowing one to dispense with various unnecessary uniqueness hypothesis in the literature.
+Additionally, it establishes that the empirical Fr\'echet mean set is (asymptotically) inadmissible with respect to any loss based on $\dhaus$.

-In order to construct such an estimator, we now define a few concepts; at present our discussion is somewhat informal, and we defer the precise definitions of these objects until Subsection~\ref{subsec:defs}.
-When $\mu$ is sufficiently integrable, one defines the \emph{Fr\'echet functional} $W_p(\mu,\cdot):X\to \R$ via
+In order to construct such an estimator, we now define a few additional concepts.
+For $\mu\in\Pcal_{p-1}(X)$, one defines the \textit{relaxed Fr\'echet mean set} via